Why It’s Important to Be Trained in ACLS

 Understanding ACLS

 When you study ACLS for certification, you sharpen your skills as a qualified healthcare professional.
 By becoming certified or renewing regularly, you can maintain skills that make a significant difference in the quality of life for a recipient.
-The range of experienced healthcare providers who can respond to a cardiac emergency include doctors, dentists and nurses, paramedics and anesthesiologists among others.
+The range of experienced healthcare providers who can respond to a cardiac emergency includes doctors, dentists and nurses, paramedics, and anesthesiologists among others.
 A condition that requires emergency ACLS care calls for your attention as a qualified expert who can take decisive and effective action to produce life-saving outcomes.
 You provide clinical interventions to treat stroke, cardiac arrest, and other conditions that threaten the life of a patient.

 Administering ACLS